zpliulab/GeoBind/README.md

 ### 5. Predicting binding sites of proteins not existing in Dataset_lists.
 There is an easy using webserver www.zpliulab.cn/GeoBind.
 For large-scale predicting, we will upload a GeoBindProcessor without sparse the ligand structure (on going).

-### TODO
-The source code of GeoBind models and Protein Processor will be released as soon as the paper is published.
 ## License
 GeoBind is released under an [MIT License](LICENSE).